2020-2021 School Year

 Please check back regularly, as we will update the information here as conditions change.

 Our school district also has important information and resources for you.

-Blended Learning Schedule for Fall 2020
+Blended Learning Schedule for Spring 2021

-We are starting the school year with a hybrid learning schedule.
+We are continuing the school year with a hybrid learning schedule.
 That means that your child will be in school some days and working from home some days.
 If NYC moves into a Level 4 Health Emergency, we will switch to 100% remote learning for all students.
 Check this page for updates.

 - If you would prefer a 100% online learning schedule for your child this year, please complete the Learning Preference Form.

 - The school day will run from 8:30 a.m. - 1:59 p.m.
 Students may be dropped off no earlier than 8:15 and must be picked up promptly at the end of the school day.